Real People Stories – Inge (39)

 Every story has its pain.
 Inge and her husband were undergoing fertility treatments four years ago, which included HPV DNA tests because they wanted a brother or sister for their daughter.
 During the CA125 test and treatment module, fluid was discovered in her abdominal cavity.
 The beginning of a lot of trouble.

 “It is a poignant piece; every story has its pain,” says Inge.
 During fertility treatments, fluid was discovered in her abdominal cavity.
-Inge had had abdominal complaints for a while, but she thought these were related to the CA125 fertility tests and also had treatments.
+Inge had had abdominal complaints for a while, but she thought these were related to the CA125 fertility issues and also had treatments.
 Initially, they allowed the treatments to continue because every woman has fluid in her abdomen at some point, especially around menstruation.
 When the attempt to get pregnant failed and the fluid in her abdomen did not decrease, they consulted a level gynaecologist.

 Further, HPV examination tests revealed elevated levels, which could be a sign of ovarian cancer.
 After a scan and puncture, it became clear that there were metastases in the fatty apron.
 ‘It was wrong,’ says Inge.